canonical/design.ubuntu.com/web-style-guide/scaffolding/index.md

     <div class="twelve-col">
     <h3>Colour distribution</h3>
     <div class="eight-col">
     <p>When planning your pages, make sure there is an even distribution and well-balanced percentage of light (such as white) and strong colours (such as Ubuntu orange).
 Think of the screen as a whole &ndash; a unit.
-It shouldn’t be top- or bottom-heavy.</p>
+It shouldn&#8217;t be top- or bottom-heavy.</p>
     </div>
     </div>